Angry South Korean Voters Turn To Fledgling Protest Party - UrduPoint

 Cho, a 48-year-old dentist, is one of a growing number of South Koreans indicating they plan to vote for former justice minister Cho Kuk's Rebuilding Korea party and its fiercely anti-government platform on April 10.

-President Yoon Sook Yeol's approval ratings have been stuck in the low 30 percent range for months, driven by a litany of scandals and voter dissatisfaction with rising inflation, a lagging economy and an ongoing doctors' strike.
+President Yoon Suk Yeol's approval ratings have been stuck in the low 30 percent range for months, driven by scandals and voter dissatisfaction with rising inflation, a lagging economy, and an ongoing doctors' strike.

 While Cho Kuk's party is offering few substantive policies of its own, recent polling data shows it neck-and-neck with the ruling party, and analysts say its appeal to voter anger could see it win enough seats to play kingmaker in the next parliament.